DhruvJ22/DhruvJ22.github.io/_pages/current_research.md

 There are many planned missions that will leverage periodic orbits but it is a constant challenge to compute fuel-efficient transfers between them.
 Thus, I am working on finding these transfers more efficiently by expanding my work to chain periodic orbit - QPO and QPO - periodic orbit transfer to get a periodic orbit - periodic orbit transfer.
 You can learn more about them in my upcoming thesis.

-Technologies used: Python(numpy, scipy, pandas, scikit-learn, plotly, matplotlib), MATLAB, C, Git, Command Line Interface, Latex
+**Technologies used**: Python(numpy, scipy, pandas, scikit-learn, plotly, matplotlib), MATLAB, C, Git, Command Line Interface, Latex

-Concepts learned: Dynamics Modelling, Numerical Methods, Optimization,  Data Analysis, Data Visualization, Technical Communication, Automation, Software Development, Independent and Creative Work
+**Concepts learned**: Dynamics Modelling, Numerical Methods, Optimization, Data Analysis, Data Visualization, Technical Communication, Automation, Software Development, Independent and Creative Work